halfpintutopia/magic-forest-trail/README.md

     * Share their photos on social media
     * Try other activities provided in the area
 3. Connect to other local companies
-    * Be able to contact Braunwaldbahn, the company that provides the cable car sevice
+    * Be able to contact Braunwaldbahn, the company that provides the cable car service
     * Stay overnight in the accommodation provided in the area
     * Try other recommended activities in the local area
-4. Provide a platform that boosts in tourism in the area
+4. Provide a platform that boosts tourism in the area

 ## Assessiblity

 * Use of semantic HTML
 * Use of ARIA
 * Use of alt attributes
-* Provide an invisible "Skip to content" button for screen reader.
-Enabling visitors to skip navigation menu
+* Provide an invisible "Skip to content" button for a screen reader.
+Enabling visitors to skip the navigation menu
-* Use Adobe Color to check color contrast
+* Use Adobe Color to check colour contrast
 * Fixed header, providing visitors with easy access to other pages
-* Floating button element, providing visitors to easily reach the contact form
+* Floating button element providing visitors to reach the contact form easily

 # Technologies Used